Outdoor therapy retreats

 • Plenty of slow travel (bushwalking) for pleasure, discovery and exploration

-• Emptying the mind, e.g. space for deep listening, letting go
+• Emptying the mind and soul, e.g. space for deep listening and letting go

-• Engaging with the elements, e.g. listening to and observing your surroundings
+• Engaging with nature, e.g. listening to and fitting in with mother earth’s natural rhythm

 Outdoor therapy is